Same virus, different responses: Mexico vs. Utah - The Daily Universe

 As some U.S. states were moving to shelter-in-place orders to curb the spread of the virus, Herbert announced the “Stay Home, Stay Safe” directive on March 26.
 While never mandatory, the directive asked residents to stay home as much as possible.
 This directive also encouraged people to practice social distancing and wash their hands frequently.

 The state moved fairly rapidly through three of the four phases of risk and is currently in the yellow, low-risk phase.
-Since May 16, the majority of Utahns can gather in groups smaller than 50 while still practicing social distancing, and most businesses can resume normal operations, but employees are encouraged to continue working from home.
+Since May 16, the majority of Utahns can gather in groups smaller than 50 while still practicing social distancing.
+Most businesses can resume normal operations, but employees are encouraged to continue working from home.

 The state of Tabasco has also encouraged the public to stay at home but never issued a mandatory order.
 Instead, the state enacted certain restrictions to try to flatten the COVID-19 curve, including closing some non-essential businesses, closing all businesses on select weekends and instructing all businesses to close after 6 p.m.
 Like Provo, Villahermosa has also encouraged residents to order food from home and has created a database of all food businesses offering takeout.